pweingar/FoenixMgr/Readme.md

 If you have a 64TASS label file (`*.lbl`), you can provide that as an option and display the contents of a memory location by deferencing the pointer at a location in the label file:
 `FoenixMgr/fnxmgr --port <port> --label-file <label file> --deref <label> --count <count of bytes in hex>`

+To erase the flash memory of a Foenix machine, you can use the `--erase` command:
+`FoenixMgr/fnxmgr --port <port> --erase`
+This command can be used with the `--flash-bulk` command, in which case the entire flash memory will be erased before loading the individual sectors (normally, `--flash-bulk` will erase each sector to be programmed just before programming it and will not erase other sectors in flash memory).

 The count of bytes is optional and defaults to 16 ("10" in hex).

 ```
-usage: FoenixMgr.zip [-h] [--port PORT] [--list-ports] [--label-file LABEL_FILE] [--count COUNT] [--dump ADDRESS]
+usage: foenixmgr.zip [-h] [--port PORT] [--list-ports]
+                     [--label-file LABEL_FILE] [--count COUNT]
-                     [--deref LABEL] [--lookup LABEL] [--revision] [--flash BINARY FILE] [--flash-sector NUMBER]
+                     [--dump ADDRESS] [--deref LABEL] [--lookup LABEL]
+                     [--revision] [--flash BINARY FILE]
-                     [--flash-bulk CSV FILE] [--binary BINARY FILE] [--copy COPY FILE] [--address ADDRESS]
+                     [--flash-sector NUMBER] [--flash-bulk CSV FILE] [--erase]
+                     [--binary BINARY FILE] [--copy COPY FILE]
-                     [--upload HEX FILE] [--upload-wdc BINARY FILE] [--run-pgz PGZ FILE] [--run-pgx PGX FILE]
+                     [--address ADDRESS] [--upload HEX FILE]
+                     [--upload-wdc BINARY FILE] [--run-pgz PGZ FILE]
-                     [--upload-srec SREC FILE] [--boot STRING] [--target STRING] [--tcp-bridge HOST:PORT] [--stop]
+                     [--run-pgx PGX FILE] [--upload-srec SREC FILE]
+                     [--boot STRING] [--target STRING]
-                     [--start]
+                     [--tcp-bridge HOST:PORT] [--stop] [--start] [--quiet]

 Manage the C256 Foenix through its debug port.

-options:
+optional arguments:
   -h, --help            show this help message and exit
-  --port PORT           Specify the serial port to use to access the C256 debug port.
+  --port PORT           Specify the serial port to use to access the C256
+                        debug port.
   --list-ports          List available serial ports.
   --label-file LABEL_FILE
-                        Specify the label file to use for dereference and lookup
+                        Specify the label file to use for dereference and
+                        lookup
   --count COUNT         the number of bytes to read
   --dump ADDRESS        Read memory from the C256's memory and display it.
-  --deref LABEL         Lookup the address stored at LABEL and display the memory there.
+  --deref LABEL         Lookup the address stored at LABEL and display the
+                        memory there.
-  --lookup LABEL        Display the memory starting at the address indicated by the label.
+  --lookup LABEL        Display the memory starting at the address indicated
+                        by the label.
   --revision            Display the revision code of the debug interface.
-  --flash BINARY FILE   Attempt to reprogram the flash using the binary file provided.
+  --flash BINARY FILE   Attempt to reprogram the flash using the binary file
+                        provided.
   --flash-sector NUMBER
                         Sector number of the 8KB sector of flash to program.
   --flash-bulk CSV FILE
                         Program multiple flash sectors based on a CSV file
+  --erase               Erase all of flash memory.
+Can be used by itself or
+                        with flash-bulk
   --binary BINARY FILE  Upload a binary file to the C256's RAM.
   --copy COPY FILE      Copy a file to F256jr SDCARD.
-  --address ADDRESS     Provide the starting address of the memory block to use in flashing memory.
+  --address ADDRESS     Provide the starting address of the memory block to
+                        use in flashing memory.
   --upload HEX FILE     Upload an Intel HEX file.
   --upload-wdc BINARY FILE
                         Upload a WDCTools binary hex file.
 (WDCLN.EXE -HZ)